Pharyngitis and Tonsillitis

 There are many causes of throat infections.
 Viruses are the most common cause and

-antibiotics will not help.
+antibiotics won't help.
 Causes of throat infections include:

 Viruses (most common)